jaymarnz/dialserver/README.md

     ```
     $ curl -sL https://deb.nodesource.com/setup_16.x | sudo bash -
     ```
-    I'm using v16 LTS but you can use the most recent version if you want
+    I'm using v16 LTS but you can use the most recent version if you want:
     ```
     $ curl -fsSL https://deb.nodesource.com/setup_current.x | sudo -E bash -
     ```